Just Who are Bisexual People?

 Avoidance of "Bi" Word

 Now let's talk about people who are attracted to more than one gender.
-Can you name at least a few characters who openly describe themselves as bisexual people in the movie?
+Can you name at least a few characters who openly describe themselves as bisexual people in a movie or TV show?

 In most films and TV shows, the word "bisexuality" is never used.
 As a rule, we can guess whether a character is a bisexual person by analyzing his behavior and actions.